Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 Tom Zanussi <tom.zanussi@linux.intel.com>

-The IAA crypto driver supports compression/decompression compatible with the DEFLATE compression standard described in RFC 1951, which is the compression/decompression algorithm exported by this module.
+The IAA crypto driver supports compression/decompression compatible with the woke DEFLATE compression standard described in RFC 1951, which is the compression/decompression algorithm exported by this module.

 The IAA hardware spec can be found here: